 I can’t speak for anyone but myself.
-But if I had to guess, I’d say (a) people are more upset about the New Era logo at the moment because it’s new for this season, so it feels like a big change, and (b) the New Era logo takes up a much bigger proportion of space on a cap than the Majestic logo does on an MLB jersey.
+But if I had to guess, I’d say (a) people are more upset about the New Era logo at the moment because it’s a fairly new phenomenon, so it feels like a big change, and (b) the New Era logo takes up a much bigger proportion of space on a cap than the Majestic logo does on an MLB jersey.
 The cap logo really sticks out like a sore thumb.

 It makes sense that a company would want to put its logo on its products.